dkbhaskaran/Learning/CPP/Learning.md

 ```
 Now compiler is confused on how to initialize nameValue or objectValue as they are reference/const and can be initialized only once.
 So the confused compiler doesn't generates code for copy assignment.
 And if there is a assignment the compier puts out and error.

-# Item 6: Explicitly disallow the use of compilergenerated functions you do not want
+# Item 6: Explicitly disallow the use of compiler generated functions you do not want
 I think this section is old.
 Just say "= delete" when not required.
 Or you can make then private in a base class.

 # Item 7: Declare destructors virtual in polymorphic base classes